ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/PREPROCESS.md

 ## Functions

+As you find that your source data needs pre-processing, add your own files and functions to this `pre_process` folder, and make sure they are referred to by the `find_pre_process_function` function in the `root.py` file to be used.

 When the function is triggered, its only argument is an object that contains the details of the file, with some utility functions to interact with the file.
 The object is an instantiated version of the `PreProcess` class, [the definition of which you can see here](https://github.com/ingenii-solutions/azure-data-platform-data-engineering/blob/main/ingenii_data_engineering/pre_process.py).

-As you find that your source data needs pre-processing, add your own files and functions to this `pre_process` folder, and make sure they are referred to by the `find_pre_process_function` function in the `root.py` file to be used.
+This has utility functions to make it easier to read and write files to make them compatible with the environment, so all you need to provide is the file-specific code.
+For example, at time of writing there are only two file formats that the platform can ingest:
+1. A `.csv` file, which can be easily created with the `write_json_to_csv` file
+1. A `.json` file where each row is a JSON object corresponding to one line of data, which can be eaily created with the `write_json` file.

 ## Development